 It is easy to get up and go to work when you know that what you do has a positive impact on the community.Your clients will be diverse in their care requirements, and some will need a little bit more help than others.
 But knowing that you are providing them quality support in care, in whatever form that takes, will help you get out of bed every day and give you a real sense of purpose.

 There are lots of miracles in aged care.
 It could be a dementia patient remembering a loved one who has come to visit or a stroke patient learning to talk again.
 When you work in aged care you see things that people thought were impossible.

-7. In practical terms, when it comes to working in aged care, there are lots of different options.
+7. When it comes to working in aged care, there are lots of different options.

 You might be surprised to learn that jobs vary from nursing to administration.

-If you are interested in pursuing a career in aged care a good starting point is to check out the different range of career options and qualifications.
+If you are interested in following a stable and reliable job in aged care, a good starting point is to check out the different range of career options and qualifications you need first.
 You can also hear what people in aged care have to say about their day-to-day experiences.

 Because of advances in medical science people are living longer than any previous generation.
-And, with a generation of ‘Baby Boomers’ approaching retirement age, there is a big demand for Aged Care Workers.
+And, with a generation of ‘Baby Boomers’ approaching retirement age, there is a big demand for Aged Care Workers in Australia.

 Ready to change your part of the world with a meaningful career?
 Download your free Aged Care course guide via the form below.